Product price labelling

 Did you state an incorrect price in your shop on your website or advertisement?
 You may have to sell the product for the incorrect price.

-• Should the customer have understood that the price was not right?
+• Should your customer have understood that the price was not right?
 For instance, is your incorrect price so far below the average selling price, it is clear you must have made a mistake?
-You do not have to sell the product for the incorrect price
+You do not have to sell the product for the incorrect price.

-• Could the customer not have understood that the price was not right?
+• Could the customer reasonably assume that the price was correct?
 For instance, is the difference between your incorrect price and the average price not that big?
-You have to sell the product for the incorrect price
+You have to sell the product for the incorrect price.